benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - So those were the Core Motivations
-- The ones that are a part of the core React library
+- The ones that will apply to everyone because they are part of the core lib
+- Before we jump into Additional motivations, let's pause
+- Everyone yell out the most recent JS lib/framework they used (jQuery, React, Vue, etc)

 - Now let's jump into some additional motivations
-- They applied to us, but _may_ not apply to your situation
+- They applied to us at Eventbrite, but _may_ not apply to your situation

 =====
 <!-- .slide: data-background="#222" -->